DustinMcGilvray/TriviaGame/README.md

 * Bootstrap

 ## Acknowledgments
-* Hat Tip to lemmin on CodePen for sharing the awesome Animated Rainbow Button.
+* Hat Tip to lemmin on CodePen for sharing this awesome Animated Rainbow Button.
 You can find his creation here: (https://codepen.io/lemmin/pen/WObwRX)

 ## Authors
 * Dustin McGilvray